 The album "Muse Tree", which contains many songs from early in Julean Rai's songwriting career, as well as some newer songs written for the album, is all about the real people and events in Julean's life, starting from his journey leaving home at seventeen.
 From "The Roots" (a story about losing a first love while at the same time choosing to leave home), to "Fifth Street Coffee Song" (a story about 90s coffee shop culture), to "For Me" (a song about a last jaunt with an old friend before friendship fades into early adulthood), each song is an autobiographical account of real life, real people, real loss, and real change.

-In an abandoned warehouse-- turned into rented artist's studios -- with two guitars, a snare drum, a mixing console, scattered percussion instruments and piecemeal recording equipment, Julean set out to create an album that had been both performed and waiting for galvanization for over a decade.
-The studio became his home for the next 40 days -- waking to record and often falling asleep at his board.
-Julean would eat, sleep, record, and master his creation; rarely leaving the confines of the studio.
+In an abandoned warehouse-turned-artist's-studios, with two guitars, a snare drum, a mixing console, scattered percussion instruments, and piecemeal recording equipment rented for him by a friend, Julean set out to create an album that had been both performed and waiting for galvanization for over a decade.
+The studio became his home for the next 40 days; waking to record and often falling asleep at the soundboard in the loft above the studio.
+Julean would eat, sleep, record, and master his creation in that place; rarely leaving the confines of the studio.

 This was the second attempt to perfect this first chapter: the first occurred three years earlier, in 2003.

 "Muse Tree" was to be used as sellable merchandise to fund a hastily planned move to Europe from New York City, and was equally hastily mixed, mastered and burned to CDRs alongside printed, one-sided covers for the trip (called the "European demos".